ncampigotto/BECDM_LUISS_2023/Syllabus/Syllabus.md

 ## Assignments

-During the course you will take part in three experiments.
+As part of your coursework, you will take part in three experiments.
 Each group will then have to analyze the data set of experimental results to answer some questions.
 The analysis will be performed using [Stata](https://www.stata.com).

 The University provides a free Stata licence to all students.
 You are responsible for ensuring that the software is properly installed on your computer.